How much is a Saraz Hand Pan?

 Up to $200 shipping cost is included in the price of the Saraz Handpan.
 It is the responsibility of the customer to research customs regulations and pay all import taxes/duties.

 A wide array of scales that have been designed within the sweet spots of the Saraz are offered.
 The full list can be found on our Offered Scales list.
-We are not considering any other scales at this time.
+If the scale you are looking for is not on our list, please Contact Us to discuss it’s possibility.

 Can I have a second “Udu” hole on the bottom shell?